 The WGU Readiness Assessment is a three-part admissions assessment to determine your readiness for college-level study in an online learning environment.

-Successful completion of all parts of this assessment is required for admission into WGU's undergraduate degree programs.
+Successful completion of this test is required for the following:

 Academic Skills Test